 I can’t believe it’s coming up to my first anniversary of being married!
 Time really does fly and so much has happened since last year.
-I’ve been wanting to reminisce about the wedding and our honeymoon in Mexico for a while, so I thought it would be nice to show you what we got up to on our honeymoon and what we enjoyed/didn’t enjoy about the whole experience – sort of a travel advise/top places to visit kind of post!
+I’ve been wanting to reminisce about the wedding and our honeymoon in Mexico for a while, so I thought it would be nice to show you what we got up to on our honeymoon in Mexico and what we enjoyed/didn’t enjoy about the whole experience – sort of a travel advise/top places to visit kind of post!

 We stayed at a hotel in Riviera Maya which is on the East side of Mexico on the Yucatan Peninsula.
 I had never been anywhere like Mexico so I was excited but also quite nervous being around a completely different culture to what I’m used to.